abbreviatedman/spellbound/data/quotes.md

 269
 00:14:00,486 --> 00:14:02,436
-to the present... our present?
+to the present… our present?

 270
 00:14:05,775 --> 00:14:07,608